mikechappelow/klink/README.md

 ## Setup

-In order to use klink there is some one-time setup requirements:
+In order to use klink there are a few setup requirements that will need to be completed:

 1. Have an RStudio Connect account (you likely have one already if you’re using RStudio Workbench, if not you can request access